 Children require healthy, nutritious school lunches.
 A sandwich, a piece of fruit, perhaps a yoghurt and a non-fizzy drink are recommended as an appropriate lunch.
 Fizzy drinks, crisps and chewing gum are not allowed and chocolate should be kept to a minimum.
 The ten minutes from 12.30 to 12.40 are provided specifically for eating and the children may go outside once finished.
 In general, children who have balanced, regular diets are more alert and responsive at school.
 Because some children in our school have suffered from nut allergies, all nuts and nut products are banned.

 It is vital that our contact numbers are up to date so that we can get in touch with parents in an emergency.
-We ask for a home telephone number, mobile numbers and a back up number of a relative or friend to who will continue trying to contact the parents if we fail.
+We ask for a home telephone number, mobile numbers and a back up number of a relative or friend who will continue trying to contact the parents if we fail.
 It is the responsibility of parents/guardians to ensure that we are informed of a change of number.

 Sometimes, parents book holidays outside of the approved school holidays.
 While understanding their reasons for doing this in terms of cost and sometimes, available holidays, the school officially discourages this practice.
 Not only do the children who have been on holiday return having missed school work, but they also return with a “holiday mentality” and the other children pick up on this, which can be very disruptive.
 If the holiday is taken in May/June, it causes children to miss or perform badly in summer tests.
 In addition, we advise that the responsibility for catching up on missed work lies with the parent.

-The Principal is obliged to report in a case where a child is absent for 20 school days during the year, even if this absence is through illness.
+The school is obliged to report in a case where a child is absent for 20 school days during the year, even if this absence is through illness.
 The Child and Family Agency may then make contact with the family to investigate if their help is needed in ensuring the children get to school regularly.
 An advisory note is sent home if a child has missed 15 school days.

 It is not necessary to phone the school if a child is sick.
 The absence will be recorded on the daily roll call.
 However, the school requires a written explanation for every absence when the child returns to school.
-The explanations for absences are passed on to the Child and Family Agency where a child misses more than 20 days in the school year or where the Principal has a concern over a child’s pattern of attendance.
+The explanations for absences are passed on to the Child and Family Agency where a child misses more than 20 days in the school year or where the school has a concern over a child’s pattern of attendance.

 Communication with Parents